RosterElf Logo

 Why these policies matter

-Well-defined leave and attendance policies reduce confusion, prevent disputes and ensure employees understand their entitlements and obligations.
+Well-defined leave and attendance policies reduce confusion, prevent disputes and make sure employees understand both their entitlements and their obligations.
+When the rules are written down and applied consistently, managers spend less time on one-off decisions and staff are treated fairly.

-Clear policies also protect your business by demonstrating compliance with the National Employment Standards, modern awards and state-based legislation.
-They provide a framework for consistent decision-making and fair treatment.
+Clear policies also protect your business by demonstrating compliance with the National Employment Standards, modern awards and state-based legislation — especially long service leave, which differs in every state.
+For the supporting detail, see our employment law guides and the National Employment Standards glossary entry.

 FAQ